quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 ## ProtocolTypeList and ProtocolType {#protocol-type-field}

-An event's "protocol_type" array field indicates to which protocols (or protocol "stacks") this event belongs.
+An event's "protocol_types" array field indicates to which protocols (or protocol "stacks") this event belongs.
 This allows a single qlog file to aggregate traces of different protocols (e.g., a web server offering both TCP+HTTP/2 and QUIC+HTTP/3 connections).